icewolfz/jiMUD/docs/README.md

   - Paste may lose some colors/background colors on pasted, this is a bug in TinyMCE editor
   - When apply styles to all text some styles may get stuck
   - Some styles will not flash when flashing is enabled depending on order of styles applied
-  - Reverse style has wierd results with heavy nesting of reverse tags and colors, suggest to just use normal background colors.
+  - Reverse style has weird results with heavy nesting of reverse tags and colors, suggest to just use normal background colors.
   - Correction from context menu may remove applied styles depending on if they are just that word
 - General slow performance, do not use --disable-gpu it can impact overall performance
 - [Mapper](mapper.md#know-issues)